segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 By default, Salesforce user accounts are set to have their passwords expire after 90 days.
 When this happens, the Salesforce user account that's making API calls on your behalf will no longer be able to make API calls.
 You'll need to set a new password, get a new security token, and then set both of these in your Segment Salesforce destination settings.

-If you want to set your passwords to never expire, you can do so in **Salesforce Setup > Administration Setup > Security Controls > Password Policies**.
+If you want to set your passwords to never expire, you can do so in **Salesforce set up > Administration set up > Security Controls > Password Policies**.

 ### Updating Lead Status